danielpigott/cloudflare-cli/README.md

         Edit a DNS record.
     enable <name> [content]
-        Enable cloudflare caching for given record and optionally specific value ls
+        Enable cloudflare caching for given record and optionally specific value find <name> [content]
+        Find a record with given name and optionally specific value ls
         List dns records for the domain
     purge [url]